 Purpose

-The system is aimed to be used on the Italian territory for a grocery store’s chain by customers of the stores.
+The system is aimed to be used on the Italian territory for a grocery store’s chain by customers and employees of the stores.
 The system’s purpose can be divided in two different categories:

 Service for customers: a service is offered to grocery stores’ clients and is realized with a digital system.
 The service must allow users to queue online in order to access the store until is their time of entering and to book visits to the store later than at the time of reservation;